cyberbotics/webots-doc/reference/motor.md

 P-controller.
 The acceleration can be changed at run-time with the `wb_motor_set_acceleration()` function.

+- The `consumption` field defines how energy is consumed by the motor if battery simulation is enabled in the parent Robot node.
+The details on motor energy consumption are provided [below](#energy-consumption).

 - The first coordinate of `controlPID` field specifies the initial value of the *P* parameter, which is the *proportional gain* of the motor PID-controller.
 A high *P* results in a large response to a small error, and therefore a more